PX4/PX4-Autopilot/nuttx/README.txt

   Host Compiler:  I use the MingGW compiler which can be downloaded from http://www.mingw.org/.
 If you are using GNUWin32, then it is recommended the you not install the optional MSYS components as there may be conflicts.

+  This capability should still be considered a work in progress because:
+  (1) It has not been verfied on all targets and tools, and (2) itstill lacks some of the creature-comforts of the more mature environments (like a functional configure.sh script and 'make menuconfig' support.
+  See the section "NuttX Configuration Tool under DOS" above).

 Installing GNUWin32
 -------------------